jbenno/nyuad_future_punk/README.md

 # Future Punk

+*Speculative fiction, strategy planning, future studies: We work our way through the field of futurism and use its methods as our creative tool*

 The future: let’s patch it together from scraps.
 Future studies and strategic foresight are methods of guiding businesses and politics.
 Punk means to take the master’s tools apart, repurpose them to serve our own goals.